-Other more complex (or ‘starchy’) carbohydrates are made up of a number – sometimes hundreds – of sugar molecules joined together.
+- Starch.
+Starches are made up of a number – sometimes hundreds – of sugar molecules joined together.
 They are found in bread, pasta and rice, as well as some fruits and vegetables.

 - Fibre is also classed as a carbohydrate.
-However, unlike other types of carbohydrate, it isn’t usually used by your body for energy but has a number of other important functions.
+However, unlike other types of carbohydrate, your body doesn't use it for energy; it helps to keep your bowel active and healthy.

 Carbohydrates do contain calories but fewer than half the number that are in fat.
 Of course, as with lots of things, it’s not good to have too much carbohydrate.
 If you eat more carbohydrate than your body can burn off as energy, the excess will be converted to fat.
 But carbohydrates are an essential part of a healthy diet.

 Wholegrains contain a host of important nutrients that may reduce your risk of heart disease and some types of cancer.
 When grains are processed to make them look whiter, the part of the grain that contains fibre and many useful nutrients is removed.
 This means that white bread, pasta and cereals aren’t as good for you as the wholegrain varieties.